splunk/splunk-operator/docs/PremiumApps.md

 Currently there are only a subset of architectures that support automated deployment of Enterprise Security through the Splunk Operator.

 Supported Architectures Include:
-* Standalone Splunk Instances
+* Standalone Splunk Instance
-* Standalone Search Head(s) which search any number of Indexer Clusters.
+* Standalone Search Head with Indexer Cluster.
-* Search Head Cluster(s) which search any number of Indexer Clusters.
+* Search Head Cluster with Indexer Cluster.

 Notably, if deploying a distributed search environment, the use of indexer clustering is required to ensure that the necessary Enterprise Security specific configuration is pushed to the indexers via the Cluster Manager.